rohitshubham/edge_simulator/readme.md

 ---

-## Edge Computing Node Simulator Project
+## Edge Computing Node Sub-System Project

-A simple edge node simulator that has the following components:
+A simple edge node sub-system that has the following components:

 * An MQTT broker exposed on port 1883
 * An MQTT logger that logs all the incoming traffic in a log file.